elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     A unique feature of this handbook is its collaborative nature, highlighted in the **“A Collaborative Journey”** section, which shares the story of how this project was created and developed collaboratively within the context of a Research Infrastructure.
 This section underscores the importance of contributions from a diverse community of experts, ensuring the handbook remains dynamic and relevant.
     <br>
     <br>
-    Additionally, **this handbook is not static—it is designed to grow and evolve**.
-You will have the opportunity to contribute by sharing your own experiences, feedback, and updates, helping to keep the content aligned with the latest developments in Learning Path methodologies.
+    **This handbook is designed to evolve**.
+Readers are invited to contribute experiences, feedback, and updates, helping to keep the content aligned with the latest developments in Learning Path methodologies.
 By contributing, you can become part of a community of like-minded individuals passionate about enhancing educational design and implementation.
     <br>

     :fontawesome-solid-arrow-left: <span style="color: blue; font-size: 18px;">**Prerequisites**</span>
     To effectively read and use this handbook, learners should have:

-    1. foundational knowledge in basic principles of education and curriculum development
+    1. Foundational knowledge in basic principles of education and curriculum development
-    2. familiarity with instructional design frameworks
+    2. Familiarity with instructional design frameworks
-    3. general understanding of the subject matter or domain for which Learning Paths will be developed.
+    3. A general understanding of the subject matter or domain for which Learning Paths will be developed

     <br>